gregnordin/starter_project_files/README.md

     (<text for prompt>)
     $ deactivate

-If instead of using Python 3.7 in `.venv` I wanted to use Python 3.6, I would do the same as above except eliminate the commands `source activate py37` and `conda deactivate`.
-Likewise, if I had some other python version in another conda environment, say <conda_env>, on which I would like to base my local virtual environment, I would activate that conda environment in place of `py37` above, i.e., `source activate <conda_env>` and then create the virtual environment, `.venv`.
+If instead of using Python 3.7 in `.venv` I wanted to use some other python version in another conda environment, say <conda_env>, on which I would like to base my local virtual environment, I would activate that conda environment in place of `py37` above, i.e., `source activate <conda_env>` and then create the virtual environment.

 ### Re-build virtual environment